kmuncie/hugo-cup-theme/exampleSite/content/_index.md

 ---
-date: "2017-06-26T18:27:58+01:00"
+date: "2019-11-06T18:27:58+01:00"
 title: "Home"
 ---

-Welcome to **Cupper**: An accessibility-friendly Hugo theme, ported from the [original Cupper](https://github.com/ThePacielloGroup/cupper) project.
-Here are some of its features:
+Welcome to **Cup**: An accessibility-friendly Hugo theme, adapted from the [Cupper Hugo Theme](https://github.com/zwbetz-gh/cupper-hugo-theme) which was ported from the [original Cupper](https://github.com/ThePacielloGroup/cupper) project.

 {{% ticks %}}
 * Screen reader and keyboard accessible